Eldas Constituency

 Eldas is a constituency in Kenya.
 It is one of the constituencies in Wajir County.
+It was created during the 2013 general election.

 History

 The constituency was formed during the 2013 Kenya general election.
 The current member of parliament has served as the member of parliament since 2013 and has faced serious contention from Hon.
 Ahmed Boray who has petitioned the election result twice in 2017 and 2022 elections.
 During the 2022 Kenyan general election, the constituency returning officer was hospitalised after being shot in the leg.
+The Constituency has 23,359 registered voters as of 2022.